The New Alberta Condo Act

 The Current Approach

 Currently, all votes conducted on condo business according to the Alberta Condominium Property Act must be based on unit factors.
-This means that rather than each condo owner in a community being given a single say, votes are instead “weighted” to take into account the relative size an owner’s condo unit or the number of units they own, under the assumption that someone who claims more ownership of the physical property space should by rights have a larger say in what happens to that physical property.
+This means that rather than each condo owner in a community being given a single say, votes are instead “weighted” to take into account the relative size of an owner’s condo unit or the number of units they own, under the assumption that someone who claims more ownership of the physical property space should by rights have a larger say in what happens to that physical property—a principle often reflected in the Alberta Condo Act.

-Whether this is the right approach to condo decision-making is up for debate, but what isn’t is that this process can make even the simplest of board votes – such as, say, the decision to adjourn a meeting or approve previous minutes – an exercise of mathematical excess involving fractions, long division, and other equations you likely haven’t thought about since high school.
+Whether this is the right approach to condo decision-making is up for debate, but what isn’t is that this process, shaped by Alberta condo law, can make even the simplest of board votes – such as, say, the decision to adjourn a meeting or approve previous minutes – an exercise of mathematical excess involving fractions, long division, and other equations you likely haven’t thought about since high school.

 The Proposed Changes and Amendments

 The 2022 Condominium Property Amendment Act would amend this current approach, allowing for an easier, owner-based method of voting to be utilized for simpler, more routine matters.
-Condo corporations would still be able to take advantage of unit-factor vote weighting for more complex matters, and boards would also be able to fashion bylaws to change the owner-vote into whatever type of approach they deem best for their community.
+Condo corporations would still be able to take advantage of unit-factor vote weighting for more complex matters, and boards would also be able to fashion bylaws to change the owner vote into whatever type of approach they deem best for their community, as permitted under the Alberta Condo Act.

 All in all, this amendment seems fairly straight-ahead and doesn’t raise a lot of initial red flags – it offers additional choice without taking any away in the process and seems like it will carry out its intended benefit of offering boards a means of speeding up meetings without concern of owner rights being hampered or restricted as a result.